List of five-wicket hauls in women's One Day International cricket

 A women's One Day International (WODI) is an international cricket match between two teams, each having WODI status, as determined by the International Cricket Council (ICC).
 In a WODI match, the two teams play a single innings, each of which is restricted to a maximum of 50 overs.
 The first WODI matches were played as part of the 1973 Women's Cricket World Cup held in England, two years after the first men's One Day International was contested between Australia and England in January 1971.
 A five-wicket haul (also known as a "five-for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
 This is regarded as a notable achievement.
 The first two five-wicket hauls in WODIs were taken on 23 June 1973, as part of the Women's World Cup.
 Australia's Tina Macpherson and New Zealand's Glenys Page both achieved the feat as part of their teams' victories over Young England and Trinidad and Tobago respectively.
-Macpherson and Page are two of only five players to take a five-wicket haul during their WODI debut, the others being India's Purnima Choudhary, Laura Harper of England and Felicity Leydon-Davis from New Zealand.
+Macpherson and Page are two of only seven players to take a five-wicket haul during their WODI debut, the others being India's Purnima Choudhary, Laura Harper and Linsey Smith of England, Felicity Leydon-Davis from New Zealand, and Zimbabwe's Kelis Ndhlovu.